 We are increasingly trying to make adjustments that would allow us to become more flexible in our design and production process.
-At the same time, we have been joining more pop-up shows with the hope of meeting customers and seeing first hand how our designs fit on different people.
-We are also in the process of taking on more custom designs that are tailored just for you.
+At the same time, we have joined more pop-up shows to directly meet customers and see how our designs fit on different people.
+We are also in the process of taking on more custom designs tailored just for you.

 As a consumer myself, when purchasing a garment, aside from fit and style, I look at the wash care label that tells me about the material used and where it was made in.
 On A.Oei's hang tags, we indicate both fabric and sewing origin so you know where our garments come from.

 When it comes to wash care, I generally advise cold hand wash and hang dry for natural fibers.
 If you prefer to use the washing machine, I would advise putting the garment in a laundry bag and using cold wash, and hang dry.